Art Strategy Released for Consultation

 Great to see the council is putting resources towards this project.
 Events, artworks and beautiful landscapes/places will draw people to the area and show how welcoming the local community is.

-Thomas Shortt over 1 year ago
+Thomas Shortt about 2 years ago

 I am excited to see what other art can be incorporated into our town and surrounds, not only to increase tourism, but also for locals to enjoy.